dotnet/csharplang/proposals/csharp-7.2/span-safety.md

 Designating a struct as ref-like will allow the struct to have ref-like instance fields and will also make all the requirements of ref-like types applicable to the struct.

-## Metadata representation or ref-like structs
+## Metadata representation of ref-like structs

 Ref-like structs will be marked with **System.Runtime.CompilerServices.IsRefLikeAttribute** attribute.